"We're so freaking polarized": See how Americans with opposing views interpret the same situation

 One sentiment most people interviewed agreed on — America has become more politically polarized.
 As one woman put it, "We're so freaking polarized."

-Part of the reason could be the changing ways we take in information, NYU psychologist Jay Van Bavel explained.
+Part of the reason could be the changing ways we take in information, NYU psychology professor Jay Van Bavel explained.

 "Our political leaders stopped cooperating and voting in different ways," he said.
 "The media that we tune into, you can now select media that aligns with your political identities.
 And social media allows you to tune into whatever you want to tune into, whatever you hope to see.
 And, so, you can confirm all your beliefs, and identities, and expectations by plugging into these different realities."